-Note: Students must complete a 240 hour Industry Curriculum Framework Course to sit the optional HSC examination.
+Students must complete a 240 hour Board Developed Industry Curriculum Framework VET course to be eligible to sit the HSC examination for this course.
+Only ONE Category B course can be used towards an ATAR.

-Only ONE Category B course may be used towards the student's ATAR.
-Board Endorsed Courses cannot be used towards the ATAR.
+NESA Board Endorsed VET Courses do not have a HSC Examination cannot be used towards an ATAR.